fosterrath-mila/ift6759/projects/project1/dataframe.md

  - ``ncdf_path``: The absolute path (on Helios) to the NetCDF file containing the raw (16-bit) imagery data for the specified 15-minute interval.
 Can be "nan" if unavailable.
 Reminder: the raw NetCDF files are only ~4MB chunks, and simultaneous I/O operations on these might become very slow on the cluster.
- - ``hdf5_path``: The absolute path (on Helios) to the HDF5 archive containing a compressed version (8-bit or 16-bit) of the imagery data for the specified 15-minute interval.
+ - ``hdf5_[X]bit_path``: The absolute path (on Helios) to an HDF5 archive containing a compressed version (8-bit or 16-bit) of the imagery data for the specified 15-minute interval.
 Since this archive will likely be an aggregate of many 15-minute chunks, the offset below must be used to locate the proper timestamp.
- - ``hdf5_offset``: An integer, non-negative offset value used to index the 15-minute data timestamp that corresponds to this entry in the previously specified HDF5 archive.
+ - ``hdf5_[X]bit_offset``: An offset (non-negative integer) value used to point to the correct 15-minute element in an HDF5 archive that corresponds to this entry's timestamp.
  - ``<station_code>_DAYTIME``: a binary flag (0/1) indicating whether it is day time at the station or not.
  - ``<station_code>_CLOUDINESS``: a categorical flag (night/cloudy/slightly cloudy/clear/variable) indicating
    the weather conditions at the station.
 This is a rough estimate based on a heuristic, and may be useful